-8To assess the comparability of results obtained with individual methods, it is suggested that side-by-side tests be conducted across seasons of the year with the water samples routinely tested in accordance with the most current Standard Methods for the Examination of Water and Wastewater or EPA alternate test procedure (ATP) guidelines.

-9 Annual Book of ASTM Standards-Water and Environmental Technology, Section 11.02.
+To assess the comparability of results obtained with individual methods, it is suggested that side-by-side tests be conducted across seasons Wastewater or EPA alternate test procedure (ATP) guidelines.
+Annual Book of ASTM Standards-Water and Environmental Technology, Section 11.02.
 2000, 1999, 1996.
 ASTM International.

-10 Official Methods of Analysis of AOAC International.
+Official Methods of Analysis of AOAC International.
 16th Edition, 4th Revision, 1998.
 AOAC International.